Analysis, observation and informed opinion on modern British, American & African cultures, society and politics.

 Leavers - what is your vision for the future of the UK?
 Both on its own and in terms of its relationship with Europe?
 Do you think that you're in a strong(er) position now to negotiate with Europe?
 Exactly what incentive does Europe have to gain from negotiating with UK at this point, when they need to try and stop other countries from doing the same thing?

 And, what about the social fabric of the UK?
 Have Leavers not just opened up the door to open and overt xenophobia and bigotry?
-Do we really want to live in an openly nationalistic nation?
-A land which has essentially been given permission to be hostile to people they don't like?
+Do Britons really want to live in an openly nationalistic nation: a land which has essentially been given permission to be hostile to people they don't like?

 I hope that the people who said that Brexit would be good for Britain will hold true to their word on behalf of all those who have followed what their claims and statements.
 If not, Leave supporters may find themselves having to come to terms with what is a massive hoodwinking.

 And, finally, with so much fear about being controlled by elites, perhaps the next referendum be on the future of the monarchy?

 [Essay originally published on What England Means to Me]

 England to me means home.
 It means fond memories of school days; Sundays holed up in a pub drinking wine and eating a succulent roast while discussing the state of the weather with good friends; running to catch a train from Victoria station after a hard day’s work and breathing a sigh of relief once I’m on it and as the train rolls out of central London into the leafier suburbs.